Vincent Blasi: Biography

-He was the James Madison Professor of Law at the University of Virginia School of Law from 2004 to 2009 while continuing to serve on the Columbia faculty.
-He also has taught at the University of Texas School of Law (1967-69) and the University of Michigan Law School (1970-82), and was a visiting professor at Stanford Law School (1969-70), UC Berkeley School of Law (1978-79), and William & Mary Law School (1991).
+He was the James Madison Distinguished Professor of Law at the University of Virginia School of Law from 2004 to 2009 while continuing to serve on the Columbia faculty.
+He also has taught at the University of Texas School of Law (1967–69) and the University of Michigan Law School (1970–82), and was a visiting professor at Stanford Law School (1969–70), UC Berkeley School of Law (1978–79), and William & Mary Law School (1991).

 From 1986 to 2008 he co-taught a course in the Columbia Journalism School on freedom of the press with the New York Times reporter and columnist Anthony Lewis.
-Blasi regularly team-teaches his law school courses and seminars with the renowned First Amendment litigators Floyd Abrams, Jameel Jaffer, and Donald Verrilli.
+Blasi regularly team-teaches his law school courses and seminars with the leading First Amendment litigators Floyd Abrams, Jameel Jaffer, and Donald Verrilli.

+He serves on the editorial board of the Journal of Free Speech Law.

 He was elected a fellow of the American Academy of Arts and Sciences in 1998.
 He was a 1993–1994 fellow of the National Humanities Center.

-Blasi delivered the 1995 Elliot Lecture at the Yale Law School, the 1999 Nimmer Lecture at the UCLA School of Law, and the 2000 Irvine Lecture at Cornell Law School.
+Blasi has been invited to deliver endowed lectures at ten different universities, including the 1987 Cutler Lecture at William & Mary, the 1995 Elliot Lecture at Yale, the 1999 Nimmer Lecture at UCLA, and the 2000 Irvine Lecture at Cornell.